Self-Sufficient Kids

 Maybe, like most people, you think this step can be ignored.
 Or maybe you know it shouldn’t be ignored but you’re happy living in denial.

-No matter where you stand on sorting clothing, it’s a good idea to teach kids the basics so they won’t end up with the proverbial red sock dying their white shirts.
+No matter where you stand on sorting clothing by colors, it’s a good idea to teach kids the basics so they won’t end up with the proverbial red sock dying their white shirts.

 True sticklers of clothing sorting not only sort by color, but also by fabric, and heavily stained items are best washed alone.
 Click here to see a full explanation of the best way to sort laundry.